 If there was an award for the world’s worst gardener, I’m a legit contender.
 But it’s not from lack of trying!

-I turned my do-it-yourself raised box garden bed into an urban square foot garden this year to maximize space, and we re-use water from the house to water the plants on a schedule.
+I turned my do-it-yourself raised box garden bed (galvanized beds last longer than wood beds) into an urban square foot garden this year to maximize space, and we re-use water from the house to water the plants on a schedule.
 I collect scraps from the kitchen to fertilize the soil both in season and out.
 I’ve even found natural ways to keep garden pests out of the garden.

 But my plants still die.